-4. Turn right at the coastal path.
-Bearing right by the seats, cross the top of the concrete ramp to follow the onward path on the right side of a hut and left of caravans.
-Keeping left by the hedge pass into the woods to the left of three huts.
-Follow the path diagonally up the hillside, turning left at a gate to pass through a kissing gate.
+Turn right and walk along the coastal path with stunning views of Whitecliff Bay.
+Pass BB16 on your right, then in open area, bear to the right of the seats and cross the top of the concrete ramp to follow the onward coastal path, keeping to the immediate right of the hedge and soon passing over a wooden bridge to the left of caravans.
+This is a rising path with some steps.
+Go through a kissing gate and follow the path diagonally up the hillside, turning left at the hedge at the top to pass through a kissing gate leading to an interpretation panel.
 After 30yds (30m) bear right, cross the car park and go up steep concrete steps to the beacon.

 From the beacon, turn right and follow the road past the pub and Yarborough Monument.
 Turn left immediately after the cafe and follow the signed coastal path, going through a kissing gate and following the cliff edge for 380yds (350m) to reach a line of scrub just before a steep drop.
 Bear right along the upper edge and, keeping the bushes on your immediate left, continue onwards through a gap in a crossing hedge and after a few yards turn right heading upwards.
 This path emerges onto the road close to Bembridge Fort.
 Turn left along the road to the Fort entrance (only open for pre-booked tours, telephone 01983 741020).

 Take the grassy downhill path directly opposite the Fort entrance for 50yds (50m), then bear diagonally left and downwards along the well-defined track and continue through a break in the hedgerow.
 Take the first right and head down the valley, descending all the time and continue on the right-hand side of the valley to pass through a kissing gate to meet the busy road.